chrispk/chrispk-com/_posts/2011-08-01-dachau-concentration-camp.markdown

 {% assign image = page.album[4] %}{% include print_album_image.html %}

-I felt this artifact was slightly more upsetting than the rest of Dachau's museum.
+I felt this exhibit was slightly more upsetting than the rest of Dachau's museum.
 If I recall correctly this was an actual cane used when the concentration camp was in operation.

 {% assign image = page.album[0] %}{% include print_album_image.html %}